Position:Home > Blog

 ② Personalization and Rehabilitation

-Pilates classes are often offered as private or small-group sessions, incorporating specialized equipment like the Reformer to tailor programs to individual needs.
+Pilates classes are often offered as private or small-group sessions, incorporating specialized equipment like the Pilates Reformer to tailor programs to individual needs.

 Allied Market Research links this trend to the growing demand for low-impact exercise and rehab training.